bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 systems people have to be willing and able to cross the aisle to work with downstream on their turf.

-Clear boundaries, and the application of [Postel's law][postel] are the fundamentals of fruitful large-scale software collaboration.
+Clear boundaries and the application of [Postel's law][postel] are the fundamentals of fruitful large-scale software collaboration.

 > Be conservative in what you do, be liberal in what you accept from others.